Politics, Philosophy and Law (BA)

 Assessment is by a mixture of coursework and exams, and in some modules you are allowed to choose the assessment method.
 The first year exams are qualifying exams and do not count towards your degree classification.
 The final degree classification is determined by your second and final year marks and each year contributes 50%.

 We support student mobility through year abroad programmes.
 BA PPL students have the opportunity to apply for an intercalated year of study abroad at one of our partner universities.
 The Study Abroad Team based in the Office for Global Engagement offers support for these activities.
 The Study Abroad Co-ordinator of each of the three PPL departments can provide more specific information and assistance.

-You can apply for an intercalated year of Study Abroad or Work Placement that extends the degree to four years.
+You can apply for an intercalated year of Work Placement that extends the degree to four years.

 A level: AAA

 Additional requirements: You will also need to meet our English Language requirements.

 Warwick may make differential offers to students in a number of circumstances.
 These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.
 Differential offers will be one or two grades below Warwick’s standard offer (to a minimum of BBB).

 - Warwick International Foundation Programme (IFP)